Submission Guidelines and Resources

 Conference Information and Questions

 The JETC Call for Presentations is managed and executed by the Society of American Military Engineers (SAME).
-For conference details such as the schedule at a glance, registration fees, exhibiting and sponsorship opportunities, please refer to the conference website at www.samejetc.org.
+For conference details such as the schedule, registration fees, exhibiting, and sponsorship opportunities, please refer to the section headers above.

 If you have any questions or need assistance, please contact us at firstname.lastname@example.org.